-The Day of the Dead takes place on November 2, but it’s celebrated several days or even several weeks before, especially when there’s a long weekend like this year.
+The Day of the Dead takes place on November 2, but it’s celebrated several days or even weeks before, especially when it happens midweek, making a long weekend.
 While it’s one of the most public holidays in Mexico, in many ways it’s also the most personal.
 Besides costumes and outdoor events (more on those below), perhaps the most interesting part of the holiday is that people visit the cemetery where their loved ones are buried.

-They clean it up, adorn it with flowers, and even may spend the night there, eating, drinking, playing music, and remembering their loved ones.
+They clean it up, decorate it with flowers, and even may spend the night there, eating, drinking, playing music, and remembering their loved ones.

 “We don’t cry.
 It’s a celebration,” says Pedro, a guitarist and music teacher.
 His family decorates their relatives’ graves with candles, photographs, and orange flowers.
-They sing songs, tell stories, and inform their dead relatives of all that’s new in their lives.
+They sing songs, tell stories, and tell their dead relatives about everything new in their lives.

 The Ofrenda (Altar)

-Another more personal manifestation of the Day of the Dead is an altar that families set up in their homes.
+Another more personal manifestation of the Day of the Dead is the altar that families set up in their homes.
 Called an ofrenda, in it they place photographs of deceased relatives and some of their favorite foods, including cigarettes and alcohol if the person liked them.
-It’s as if the relative will come back for a visit and the family wants them to feel welcome again.
+It’s as if the relative will come back for a visit, and the family wants them to feel welcome again.